National Low Level Waste (LLW) Programme and Strategy

 Key stakeholders within the NWP and their responsibilities:

 - UK government is the sponsor and owner of the LLW Strategy

 - NDA leads the implementation of the Strategy.
 It owns and is responsible for decommissioning UK civil public sector nuclear sites

-- LLWR leads the delivery of the NWP on behalf of the NDA and government.
+- NWS leads the delivery of the NWP on behalf of the NDA and government.
 It acts as integrator for the Strategy through its waste services team and operates the UK’s national LLW repository

 - LLW producers and Nuclear New Build implement the Strategy within their organisations and sites, engaging with the NWP